Hazardous Materials and Equipment

 Important to know is there are two categories of items:

-A. Sensitive items that MAY be possible that require either a BUA or other similar types of permission.
+A. Sensitive items: These MAY be possible that require either a BUA or other similar types of permission.
 Follow the link provided to learn more about the BUA process.

 Examples of items like this that require oversight include: